easyauth/api/private.rst

 This document describes the internal API used for communication between the backend server and frontend website.
-This is intended for XHR requests between the client and the backend, with authentication done through cookies.
-In the future, this may be opened up for public access; as such, it is pseudo-RESTful.
+This is intended for XHR requests between the client and the backend, with authentication done through an API key set by the frontend.
+In the future, this may be opened up for public access; as such, calls which will only be accessible from the frontend will be so noted.

 In this document, a URL will be provided for each request.
 Any parameters that are part of the URL will be indicated with angle brackets and detailed in the